1) Mamaki Plant History & General Information:

 b) Region of Origin: This native Hawaiian plant is found in mesic to wet forests and valleys on all the main islands except Kahoolawe and Niihau.

 c) General History: When one thinks of Hawaiian plants used as medicine, Awa, kookoolau and Mamaki come immediately to mind.
 Mamaki is an endemic species that can only be found here in Hawaii.
 Practitioners of Hawaiian medicine have different preferences in the types of leaves they use.
-Some say that only the leaves that have red veins are useful as a medicine.
+Some say that only the leaves that have red veins are used as a medicine.
 Others say that only small, new leaves are any good.
-Still others have no preference, using whatever leaves they gather for making tea.
+Still, others have no preference, using whatever leaves they gather for making tea.

 The main use for mamaki is as a tea.
 The leaves are harvested and dried and brewed into a tea.
 The tea by itself is used medicinally but doesn’t have the best of flavors.
-Often lemon grass is brewed with the mamaki to add flavor.
+Often lemongrass is brewed with the mamaki to add flavor.
 The tea can also be flavored with honey or lemon.